SAMM — SecuryTik Active Mikrotik

 Application-aware QoS

-priority slots — slot 1 is served first under contention, slot 8 last; apps
+one of eight priority slots — slot 1 is served first under contention, slot 8

 10M) and set a total download ceiling for priority to compete for.
 Auto-distribute

-by category arranges everything in one click — messaging and conferencing first, bulk
+by category arranges everything in one click — messaging first, then AI services, then

 When you push, SAMM compiles the slots into a MikroTik queue tree